 -

-Its main drawback is the difficulty of making any changes: adding fresh content, altering the structure, and so on.
+Its main drawback is how difficult it is to make any changes: adding fresh content, changing the structure, and so on.

 -